 Meat and fish

-- Pâté (all types) can, on rare occasions contain listeria bacteria, which are harmful to your baby.
+- Pâté (all types), as on rare occasions can contain listeria bacteria, which can be harmful to you and your baby.

-- Raw or undercooked meat, including cured meat for example parma ham (prosciutto) and salami.
-These can carry bacteria that cause foodborne illnesses.
-Meat should be cooked thoroughly with no pink meat or blood left.
-You should also avoid contact of raw meat with foods that are eaten raw, such as vegetables.
+- Raw or undercooked meat, including cured uncooked meats for example parma ham (prosciutto) and salami.
+These can carry bacteria that cause foodborne illnesses and parasites which on rare occasions can cause an infection called toxoplasmosis.
+Meat should be cooked thoroughly with no pink meat or blood left (rare meat).
+However, cold cooked meats like turkey, ham and chicken are safe to eat.

 - Liver contains very high levels of vitamin A, which can harm your baby.

-- Raw shellfish should not be eaten as it carries a risk of food poisoning.
+- Raw shellfish, as it carries a risk of food poisoning.
+Thoroughly cooked shellfish is safe to eat.

-- Oily fish is great for the development of your baby’s nervous system and eyes, but you should not eat more than two portions (1 portion = 140g, cooked weight) a week because they can contain pollutants, which can harm your baby.
-The same goes for tuna, so don’t eat more than 4 cans or 2 medium sized steaks per week.
+- Fish is great for your baby’s health and development, but you should not eat more than two portions of oily fish and certain non-oily fish (dogfish, sea bass, sea bream, turbot, halibut, crab) a week because they can contain pollutants, which may harm your baby.

 Cheese and dairy

-- Unpasteurised milk and milk products can also contain bacteria that are harmful to you and your baby.
+- Unpasteurised (raw) milk and foods containing it, unless thoroughly cooked, as they can contain bacteria that are harmful to you and your baby.

-- Raw or partially cooked eggs, as well as products containing raw eggs such as homemade mayonnaise and salad dressings.
+- Raw or partially cooked eggs, as well as products containing raw eggs such as homemade mayonnaise, salad dressings and some ice creams.
 Raw eggs might contain salmonella which can cause food poisoning.
-Most shop-bought mayonnaises and dressings contain pasteurised eggs so are safe to eat, but check if you are eating out at a restaurant as they may make their own.
+Most shop-bought mayonnaises, dressings and ice creams contain pasteurised eggs so are safe to eat, but check if you are eating out at a restaurant as they may make their own.